Are There Foods That Can Help Boost Your Immunity? Here's What a Dietitian Says

-I know a quick fix is sexier than the advice in this article but please, don't listen to an influencer or celebrity, especially if they have something to sell you.
+I know the idea of a quick fix is much more enticing than the advice in this article but please, don't listen to an influencer or celebrity, especially if they have something to sell you.
 A well-balanced diet with lots of variety is key to supporting a healthy immune system.
 Stay hydrated.
 Move your body.
 Get some sleep.
 Take care of yourself.
 Try not to stress too much.
 And follow the advice of the medical experts at the CDC and your local public health department to keep yourself and others as safe as possible.

 The situation surrounding COVID-19 continues to change quickly; it's possible that information or data has changed since publication.
 While EatingWell is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC, WHO and their local public health department as resources.